-RARx is a premium asphalt-rubber road solution built around recycled tyre rubber, designed to improve durability, reduce maintenance, lower traffic noise, and create a stronger long-term infrastructure and sustainability proposition.
-The supporting material presents asphalt rubber as an established technology with performance, safety and lifecycle advantages.
+RARx is an asphalt-rubber road solution using recycled tyre rubber to improve durability, reduce maintenance, lower traffic noise and support a stronger long-term infrastructure and sustainability proposition.

 The UK needs road solutions that can improve performance, reduce disruption, support sustainability goals and unlock better value from recycled materials.

-The UK and Europe need stronger circular-economy uses for end-of-life tyres.
+The UK and Europe need stronger, higher-value uses for recycled materials such as end-of-life tyres.

 RARx is positioned around asphalt-rubber technology using recycled tyre rubber to improve pavement properties and create a more complete road solution.